- Manage VOD schedules for multiple platforms

 - Powerful catalog searchFind content by name, external ID, content type, licensor, tags or metadata.

-- Flexible internationalisation (i18n) supportEnter content titles in different languages: "Star Wars" and "La guerra de las galaxias".
+- Flexible internationalisation (i18n) supportEnter content titles or contributor names in different languages: "Star Wars" and "La guerra de las galaxias".
 Users can then set their preferred content language.

 - Support for trailers in packages